kghbln/MySystemMessages/README.md

 	"mysm-mymessage": "Dies ist eine Systemnachricht, die ich selbst hinzugefügt habe."
 }
 ```
-(6) Validate this file with e.g. [JSONLint](http://jsonlint.com/) to make sure that the json syntax
+(6) Validate this file with e.g. [JSON Formatter](http://jsonformatter.curiousconcept.com/) to make sure that the json syntaxis correct.
-is correct.
 (7) Do the same for all languages you want to provide, e.g. "es", "fr", it, etc. You might have to initially create those files if they are not yet available.
 (8) Move the json files to the /i18n/ folder of this extension.
 (9) Done.